 Important note: Watch out for depreciation recapture

-Depreciation recapture occurs when an asset is depreciated below its market value and then is sold for a value greater than its book value.
+Depreciation recapture occurs when an asset is depreciated below its market value and sold for more than its book value.
 Depreciation recapture is taxed as ordinary income and cannot be spread across multiple years.

 In asset sales, the difference between book value and lesser of the sale price or the original purchase price is taxed as ordinary income.
-But, if the asset is sold above its original cost, the difference between the purchase price and the sale price is taxed as capital gains, which may be more favorable for your tax situation.
+But that's not the case when an asset is sold above its original cost.
+In this case, the difference between the purchase price and the sale price is taxed as capital gains.
+This may be more favorable for your tax situation.
 Your accountant will help you to work through this scenario if it’s relevant to you.

-Thinking about how you’ll manage the proceeds of your sale?
+Thinking about how you'll manage the proceeds of your sale?
 A wealth advisor can help.
-Speak with a wealth advisor who can help you to plan your retirement spending, taking into account your expected social security and investment income.
+This pro can help you to plan your retirement spending, taking into account your expected social security and investment income.